Academic Regulations

 Academic Integrity Standards

-1. Plagiarism, that is, the failure to acknowledge ideas, research, or language taken from others, whether intentional or unintentional.
-The Graduate School requires citations whenever students either directly quote or indirectly draw upon and benefit from the work or scholarship of others.
+- Plagiarism, that is, the failure to acknowledge ideas, research, or language taken from others, whether intentional or unintentional.
+The graduate school requires citations whenever students either directly quote or indirectly draw upon and benefit from the work or scholarship of others.
 This requirement applies equally to all academic work by students, including a paper or an examination for a course, a presentation in class or at a conference, a prospectus or dissertation, or a manuscript for publication.
+This requirement also applies to drafts of written work.

-5. Submitting work from one course for a grade or credit in another, without first obtaining express written permission from both course instructors.
+- Submitting work or substantially the same work, from one course for a grade or credit in another, without first obtaining express written permission from both course instructors.

 Sanctions for Violations

-Alleged violations of any of the above Personal Conduct and Academic Integrity Standards will be referred to the Graduate School Committee on Regulations and Discipline, composed of three graduate students, three faculty members, normally one from each division, and an associate dean.
-Procedures of the Committee on Regulations and Discipline may be obtained from the office of the associate dean for academic support or on the Graduate School website (https://gsas.yale.edu/sites/default/files/page-files/gsas_disciplinary_procedures.pdf).
-Any of the associate deans of the Graduate School may be consulted for further information and advice.
-A copy of the procedures is sent automatically to any student who is charged with a violation of the Graduate School’s standards.
+Alleged violations of any of the above Personal Conduct and Academic Integrity Standards will be referred to the graduate school Committee on Regulations and Discipline, composed of three graduate students, three faculty members, normally one from each division, and an academic dean.
+Procedures of the Committee on Regulations and Discipline may be obtained from the office of the associate dean for academic support or on the graduate school website (https://gsas.yale.edu/sites/default/files/page-files/gsas_disciplinary_procedures.pdf).
+Any of the associate deans of the graduate school may be consulted for further information and advice.
+A copy of the procedures is sent automatically to any student who is charged with a violation of the graduate school’s standards.

 Suspension